tktracker/IntuneDocs/intune/enrollment/troubleshoot-device-enrollment-in-intune.md

 5. Confirm that Safari for iOS is the default browser and that cookies are enabled.

-### Enrolled iOS device doesn't appear in console when using Configuration Manager with Intune
-**Issue:** User enrolls iOS device but it doesn't appear in the Configuration Manager admin console.
-The device doesn't indicate that it's been enrolled.
-Possible causes:

-- The Microsoft Intune Connector in your Configuration Manager site isn't communicating with the Intune service.
-- Either the Data Discovery Manager (ddm) component or the State Manager (statmgr) component isn't processing messages from the Intune service.
-- You may have downloaded the MDM certificate from one account and used it on another account.

-**Resolution:** Review the following log files for possible errors:

-- dmpdownloader.log
-- ddm.log
-- statmgr.log

-Examples will be added soon about what to look for in these log files.

 ### User’s iOS device is stuck on an enrollment screen for more than 10 minutes

 **Issue**: An enrolling device may get stuck in either of two screens: